 Arts and Sciences Residential College

-Life Out Loud: The Literature and Languages Learning Community
+Life Out Loud: A Language and Culture Learning Community

 This is a Humanities‐inspired community of students passionate about the study of languages (English, Spanish, French, Latin, and others) and the literature belonging to those languages.
 It is a place for conversations both deep and light, on books, films, music, cultural experience, and for connecting with faculty who share these interests.
 Members will gather for readings, films, meals, cultural outings, social life, and academically enriching encounters with faculty.